diasurgical/devilution/Packaging/OpenDingux/readme.gcw0.txt

-Copy diabdat.mpq from your CD, or GoG install folder to:
+Copy diabdat.mpq from your CD (or GoG install folder) to:
 /media/home/.local/share/diasurgical/devilution/diabdat.mpq

 diabdat.mpq filename must be lowercase.